 Fly AirFrance business class when you book in advance with Delta SkyMiles

 Use your SkyMiles reward transfer to book a flight with Air France in business class.
 You’ll have to book at least 331 days in advance.
 If you opt to fly Air France to Europe from the U.S., your best bet in getting a business class seat is to book at least 306-331 days before your departure date.
+You can use your Gold Delta SkyMiles Business card to earn and save.

 Fly to Hawaii from the continental U.S. on Delta with AirFrance’s loyalty program